 How does this work?
 As you learn new information it enters your brain and then converts into a neural code that can be stored and accessed whenever you need to remember it.
 Every sight, sound, and smell around you also enter your brain as a cue that connects to the information you learn as it gets filed away in your memory.
 When your brain tries to recall this information, later on, each cue gives your brain something to grab and then pulls the information to the front of your mind.
 The more cues you have, the more chances your brain has to recall information correctly when you need it most.

-Try this tip yourself by studying in new surroundings with mild distractions like a coffee shop, park, co-working space, or even in your backyard!
+Try this tip yourself by watching your videos in new surroundings with mild distractions like a coffee shop, park, co-working space, or even in your backyard!
 Get more details on how this tip helps your brain recall essential information by reading the StudyWise guide.

 Spaced retrieval is studying a topic at progressively longer intervals—days, weeks, and months after initially learning it.
 This may seem a little odd, especially if you’re used to studying the same topic over and over again in an effort to really hammer it into your brain.
 That old study technique doesn’t work as well as you might think.

-Start using spaced retrieval with these ABP review videos by studying a topic, then coming back to it in a few days.
+Start using spaced retrieval with these ABP review videos by watching a topic, then coming back to the same topic in a few days by answering the audience response questions.
 Try it again in a few weeks, a couple of months, and as many times as you can at increasingly longer intervals.
 This practice will train your brain to get better at remembering the important information you need to recall while treating your patients or taking board exams.
 Plus, using spaced retrieval will get you out of the pattern of cramming for a test, then forgetting right after.

 Pro Tip: Add self-testing to your study plan, and use spaced retrieval to test yourself on the ABP review video lectures at increasing intervals for the greatest effect.